 It’s not a complicated concept.
 You could find people who will pay you that amount of money through paid ads.
 But they aren’t your true fans.
 There is no guarantee they will buy again into your dream or your products.
 Building a community means people who are emotionally invested in your creations.
 It could be stories and it could be art.
 At the end of the day, you need to give them emotional value.
 Many artists build communities on Patreon using the integration with Discord.
 Many writers do so too.
 You don’t need a million people — you only need enough to pay the bills.

 By not being consistent with my creative work, I never found those thousand true fans.
-I was too focused on paying off my debt and looking for quick solutions.
+I was too focused on trying to make money and looking for quick solutions.
 There are never quick solutions.

 In this essay, I explored the lessons I learned from four years of content creation failures.
 I explained what kind of monetization works, what to do when you feel overwhelmed with your goals, and the most important aspect of your creative journey — building a community.